Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 Phase I - inflammation (3-4 days after injury): implement RICE (rest or restricted activity, ice, compression, and elevation).
 Phase II - repair (consists of both repair and regeneration of tissue; may overlap with inflammation and last approx 6 weeks).
 Phase III - remodeling (overlaps with repair at about 3-6 weeks post-injury; healing, especially of ligament and bone, can last 1-2 years).

 At pain levels above 3 out of 10 the exercise should stop and modified.

+Static stretching is the most effective for post-injury.

 #### Common Acute Injuries